schouery/mv2020/index.md

 This edition will have lectures from Monday to Saturday.
 Each thursday will be dedicated to our sponsors.
 The full schedule will be released soon.

 Don't forget to follow our [Facebook page](http://www.facebook.com/maratona) for photos and events announcements.

+You can also follow our lectures through our YouTube Channel.